Middelburg Drydock: Middelburg

 Middelburg is the capital of Zeeland.
 From the 15th to the 17th century, it was also a very important commercial center.
 In the seventeenth century it got to play a prominent part in the Dutch East India Company (VOC).
 In the Caribbean it became successful with the Middelburgsche Commercie Compagnie (MCC).
-At the end of the 18th century, the Middelburg economy grounded to a halt.
+At the end of the 18th century, the Middelburg economy ground to a halt.
 In 1807 the MCC was liquidated, and restarted as a shipyard.
 As such she acquired the former shipyards of the WIC, MCC, and finally those of the VOC in 1818.

 By that time, the French period had entirely ruined the Middelburg economy, leading to a drastic drop in population.
 The construction of a new harbor canal from Middelburg to Veere, completed in 1817 did little to re-establish the situation.
 Next, the location of Middelburg and nearby Vlissingen became problematic.
 They are on Walcheren, which was an island at the time.
 When railways were introduced, they replaced part of inland water transport.
 Without a connection to the railroad, Middelburg then gradually became an isolated city.